walnuthq/madara-docs/docs/concepts/data_availability.md

 ## DA options

 There are three general approaches for solving the DA problem:
-1. Store the data on-chain
+1. Store the data on-chain.
-1. Store the data elsewhere
+1. Store the data elsewhere.
-1. Don't store the data
+1. Don't store the data.

 These are analyzed in more detail in the following sections.